How An Erection Works

 Finally, it is important to consider the processes that take place within the brain and nervous system that result in appropriate messages to the penis.
 The erection is essentially a reflex action that cannot be consciously willed.
 Sometimes an erection is triggered by psychological factors when the center in the brain associated with the functions of the somatic nervous system is activated by intimate contact with a sexual partner or by merely viewing or even imagining erotic images.
 An erection may also be triggered via the parasympathetic nervous system when nerve centers located in the spinal cord are stimulated by the physical stroking of the penis.
 Typically, both processes take place simultaneously.
 It is also typical, as a men age, for the erection to become more dependent upon direct physical stimulation of the penis, a factor that should be recognized during sexual relations.

-Erection are, of course, expected to take place during periods of sexual activities with a partner or during masturbation.
-In healthy men, erections also normally occur about three to six times per night, while asleep and during dream periods.
+Frequency of erections: In healthy men, erections also normally occur about three to six times per night, while asleep and during dream periods.
 Such nocturnal erections may last for up to 30 minutes and are often observed by men when awakening.
 Studies have shown that nocturnal erections can often occur during dreams that have no erotic content.
 This seems to indicate that nocturnal erections are largely controlled by the autonomic nervous system.

 The reason for nocturnal erections are not fully known, but such erections may represent the way the body checks on whether the erectile mechanism is working properly, in much the same manner that aerospace engineers repeatedly check key mechanical systems prior to launching a complicated space vehicle.